eljeski/Blog1/README.md

-#Blog utilizando Ruby on Rails,SQLite y Git
+# Blog utilizando Ruby on Rails, SQLite y Git

 This README would normally document whatever steps are necessary to get the application up and running.